-- cube (iris.cube.
-Cube) input cube. - window (int) The length of the filter window (in units of cube time coordinate). - span (int) Number of months/days (depending on data frequency) on which weights should be computed e.g. 2-yearly: span = 24 (2 x 12 months).
-Span should have same units as cube time coordinate. - filter\type (str, optional) Type of filter to be applied; default 'lowpass'.
-Available types: 'lowpass'. - filter\stats (str, optional) Type of statistic to aggregate on the rolling window; default 'sum'.
-Available operators: 'mean', 'median', 'std\dev', 'sum', 'min', 'max', 'rms'
+- cube (Cube) Input cube. - window (int) The length of the filter window (in units of cube time coordinate). - span (int) Number of months/days (depending on data frequency) on which weights should be computed e.g. 2-yearly: span = 24 (2 x 12 months).
+Span should have same units as cube time coordinate. - filter\type (optional) Type of filter to be applied; default 'lowpass'.
+Available types: 'lowpass'. - filter\stats (optional) Type of statistic to aggregate on the rolling window; default: sum.
+Used to determine the iris.analysis.Aggregator object used for aggregation.
+Allowed options are given in this table. - \\operator\kwargs Optional keyword arguments for the iris.analysis.
+Aggregator object defined by filter\stats.

-cube time-filtered using 'rolling\window'.
+Cube time-filtered using 'rolling\window'.

-- iris.exceptions.CoordinateNotFoundError: Cube does not have time coordinate. - NotImplementedError: If filter\type is not implemented.
+- $\bullet \ \ \textbf{iris.exceptions.} \ \textbf{CoordinateNotFoundError:} Cube \ does \ not \ have \ time \ coordinate.$ - NotImplementedError: filter\type is not implemented.

-esmvalcore.preprocessor.volume\statistics(cube, operator)

-Apply a statistical operation over a volume.
+esmvalcore.preprocessor.volume\statistics(cube: Cube, operator: str, \\operator\kwargs) $\rightarrow$ Cube Apply a statistical operation over a volume.

 The volume average is weighted according to the cell volume.
-Cell volume is calculated from iris's cartography tool multiplied by the cell thickness.